codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 <sup>1</sup>: Codacy can't distinguish the Bitbucket roles Read and Write because of a limitation on the Bitbucket API.
 <sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](changing-your-plan-and-billing.md#accepting-new-people-to-your-organization).

-## Configuring who can change analysis configurations {: id="change-analysis-configuration"}
+## Configuring who can change the analysis configuration {: id="change-analysis-configuration"}

-By default, only users with **Write** permission on a repository can change analysis configurations.
+By default, only users with the Codacy permission level **Repository Write** can change analysis configurations.

-To change this, open your organization **Settings**, page **Member privileges**, and  define the lowest permission required to perform the following operations on the repositories of your organization:
+To change this, open your organization **Settings**, page **Member privileges**, and define the lowest Codacy permission level required to perform the following operations on the repositories of your organization:

 -   [Ignore issues](../repositories/issues.md#ignoring-and-managing-issues)
 -   [Ignore files](../repositories-configure/ignoring-files.md)